 Calendar: For information about upcoming CIT classes taking place around Indiana view the CIT Calendar.
 You will need to contact the local CIT coalition coordinator to inquire about the class, including any request to attend.

 NAMI Indiana's recommended curriculum for a CIT Class - Are you planning a CIT training in your community?
 Reach out to NAMI Indiana for technical assistance, support, and mini-grants.
-View our sample 40-hour curriculum which will walk you through the important components of Memphis Model CIT training.
-We will work with you and members of your local CIT steering committee to identify presenters for each topic of the curriculum.
+View our sample 40-hour curriculum, which will walk you through the essential components of Memphis Model CIT training.
+We will work with you and your local CIT steering committee members to identify presenters for each curriculum topic.

 CIT International - Website with CIT resources from around the world.
 Membership is $25/ year.